intel/media-delivery/doc/howto.rst

 Container build time customizations
 -----------------------------------

-Dockerfiles support a number of arguments to customize the final image.
+The following arguments are supported by Dockerfiles to customize the final image.
 Pass these arguments as ``docker --build-arg ARGUMENT=VALUE``.

-APT_GRAPHICS_REPO
-  Possible values: ``<repo-link> <distro> <component>...``.

-  Default value: ``https://repositories.intel.com/graphics/ubuntu focal main``

-  Enables Intel Graphics Repository packages.

-.. _PREFIX:

-PREFIX
-  Possible values: ``<path>``.
-Default value: ``/opt/intel/samples``

-  Path prefix inside the container to install custom build target and sample assets.

-DEVEL
-  Possible values: `yes|no`.
-Default value: ``yes``

-  Switches on/off development build type with which container user is created with sudo privileges.

 SAMPLE
   Possible values: ``<path>``.
 Default value: ``cdn``

   Selects sample to build and install inside the container.

-FFMPEG_VERSION
-  Possible values: ``<version tag>``.
-Default value: ``n4.3``

-  FFMPEG version to build.
-Use one of the FFMPEG release tags from https://github.com/FFmpeg/FFmpeg/releases or branch name or commit id.

-VMAF_VERSION
-  Possible values: ``<version tag>``.
-Default value: ``v1.5.1``

-  VMAF version to build.
-Use one of the VMAF release tags from https://github.com/Netflix/vmaf/releases or branch name or commit id.